Easy121/visTPCKC/README.md

 # visTPCKC
-Visualization of all tested cases for the paper "Fast Optimization-Based Trajectory Planning with Cumulative Key Constraints for Automated Parking in Unstructured Environments".
+Visualization of all tested cases for the paper "Fast Optimization-Based Trajectory Planning with Cumulative Key Constraints for Automated Parking in Unstructured Environments" [accepted by IEEE TVT].

 <!-- **Paper:**  -->